actions-marketplace-validations/rastogiji_gcp-packer-github-actions/README.md

 This action currently supports 3 input variables.

-- **main_file(json)**: This is the configuration file which contains your Packer configuration.
+- **main_file(Required)**: This is the configuration file which contains your Packer configuration.
+Only has support for the JSON types as of now.
-- **variable_file(json)**: This is the file which contains all the variables needed by your main configuration file.
+- **variable_file(Optional)**: This is the file which contains all the variables needed by your main configuration file.
+Only has support for the JSON type as of now.
-- **working_directory**: This is the directory which contains your packer configuration code relative to the root of your repository.
-Defaults to root directory(.)in the repository
+- **working_directory(Optional)**: This is the directory which contains your packer configuration code relative to the root of your repository.
+Defaults to root directory(.)in the repository.
+- **arguments(Optional)**: These are the Command Line Arguments with the packer build command.
+Refer the [documentation](https://www.packer.io/docs/commands/build)

 ## Authentication